Tour-en-Bessin Airfield: History

 Known as Advanced Landing Ground "A-13", the airfield consisted of a main 5000 foot long (1500 m) pierced steel planking (PSP) runway aligned 12/30 and a secondary 5000 foot PSP runway aligned 01/19.
 Tents were used for billeting and support facilities.
 An access road was built to the existing road infrastructure, as were a dump for supplies, ammunition, and gasoline drums, along with a potable water and electrical power for communications and station lighting.

-The 373rd and 406th Fighter Groups flew P-47 Thunderbolts from Tour en Bessin.
+The 373rd and 406th Fighter Groups flew Republic P-47 Thunderbolts from Tour en Bessin.
 The fighters flew support missions during the Allied push into France, patrolling roads, strafing German military vehicles and bombing gun emplacements, anti-aircraft artillery, and concentrations of German troops in Normandy and Brittany.
-The B-26 Marauder 394th Bombardment Group also was assigned to the airfield.
+The Martin B-26 Marauder 394th Bombardment Group also was assigned to the airfield.

 After US forces moved east into central France with the advancing Allied armies, the airfield was used as a resupply and casualty evacuation airfield for several months, before being closed on 22 December 1944.
 The land returned to agricultural use.